Increasing Passive Income Through Leverage And Arbitrage

 More Passive Income Required With Kids

 The older I get, the more aggressively I'm going after my bucket list items.
-I know several people who've died at the age of 50, and that's only 13 years away for me.
-With the pandemic and now another war, there's no time like the present to live your best life.
+I know several people who've died at the age of 50, and that's only 13 years away for men (only 3 years now that I'm 47 in 2024!).
+With so much uncertainty in life, there's no time like the present to live your best life.

 I've always wanted a room with a view of the ocean and I've finally found it.
 Hopefully the real estate market won't crash tomorrow.
 But if it does, I'll work hard to make sure I don't exacerbate the decline and I'll remind myself that a forever home is never to be sold.